elinorrowlands/bss/README.md

 - [mix](https://elinorrowlands.github.io/bss/mix/)

 ## Options
+This list is for internal planning and does not represent current features:
 - [ ] colour
 - [ ] contrast
 - [ ] motion

 ## Credits
-- Elinor Rowlands
+- Lead artist: Elinor Rowlands
 - Creative technologist: Charles Matthews

 This repository may also include artistic works by project collaborators.
-Please note, no license is granted for the use of these works.
+Please note: no license is granted for the use of these works.

 ---

 Icons from [the Noun Project](https://thenounproject.com/) have been used with a paid license.
-See the  for more information.